nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

   to do this with the browser history)
 * Make sure to access the latest version of the article: if the article has "Current status: Obsolete", follow the link in "Please note that this article is obsolete.
     It is an older version of this article".
 Then, if you do not have the options to change the article status, click "Go to the management page for this article".
-* Move the paper to phase 2: scroll down to the "Volumes and section" tab and change "Master volume" to "Phase 2":

 <img src="GoPhase2b.png" alt="Move to Phase 2" width="600"/>